Wonder how to be more chill during your workday and your life? Here are 5 realistic ways you can become a happier, chill person overall.

 The even better news is that even a few minutes a day will benefit you.
 If you’re a beginner, start with 5 minutes a day and work up to 15 to really start feeling results.
 Google “how to meditate” to find a plethora of advice on how to get started (or check out my step-by-step video guide), but the basics are pretty much the same no matter what source you consult: find a quiet location, sit or lie in a comfortable position, focus your attention on either your breathing or a phrase you repeat in your head, and keep an open attitude.
 If you follow these 4 instructions, there’s no wrong way to meditate.

-Warning: at first it may feel like nothing is happening, or you may feel silly or bored or distracted, but just keep trying.
-What you’re doing is actually training your brain, and each time you sit down to meditate, something is shifting, slowly but surely, and it’ll get easier and easier with time. how to be chill
+Warning: At first it may feel like nothing is happening, or you may feel silly or bored or distracted, but just keep trying.
+What you’re doing is actually training your brain, and each time you sit down to meditate, something is shifting, slowly but surely, and it’ll get easier and easier with time.

 As our lives get busier and busier, especially for Millennials who are not only entering the peak years of their careers but also becoming parents, it’s even more important not to lose sight of the big picture.
 We owe it to ourselves to slow down and dedicate time each day to habits that improve our health and wellbeing and keep us grounded.
 Stay chill, guys.